phucthanh-github/Traffic-law-chatbot/README.md

 - **Accurate Retrieval (RAG)**: Search for relevant laws in the Chroma vector database built from official Vietnamese legal documents.
 - **Optimized Reranking**: Utilize `bge-reranker-base` to score and filter the most relevant document passages for the user's question.
-- **Smart Response Generation**: Powered by the `Llama-3.3-70B-Instruct` large language model via Hugging Face Hub API to generate high-quality responses with clear legal citations.
+- **Smart Response Generation**: Powered by the `Llama-3.3-70B-Instruct` large language model, fine-tuned on Vietnamese traffic law datasets using **QLoRA (Quantized Low-Rank Adaptation)** to achieve deep domain understanding and precise legal phrasing.
+Served via Hugging Face Hub API.
 - **Modern Interface**: Smooth real-time chat experience (streaming responses) provided by a complete web application built with a NestJS backend and Next.js frontend.

 ## 🚀 Quick Start